Comfort Lodge

-Comfort Lodge is a heritage-listed former residence and boarding house, now offices, at 62 Prospect Street, Rosehill, City of Parramatta, New South Wales, Australia.
+Comfort Lodge is a heritage-listed former residence and boarding house, now offices, at 62 Prospect Street, Rosehill, New South Wales, a suburb of Sydney, Australia.
 It was built in 1880.
 It is also known as Cransley.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The land on which Comfort Lodge stands was auctioned as part of the first subdivision of Elizabeth Farm in February 1883, at which time it was bought by builder William Cameron.
 He built the house c.
 1889, naming it "Cransley".
 One subsequent owner was Edwin John Brown OBE, a 29-year Parramatta alderman.
 It was renamed Comfort Lodge in 1982, when it was turned into a boarding house.
 A Permanent Conservation Order was placed over Comfort Lodge on 2 December 1983.
 Since 1989, it has been used as professional chambers.
 It was transferred to the State Heritage Register on 2 April 1999.